 I am very curious how he can pinpoint a specific death as caused by climate change.
 More, as a death specifically caused by our emissions.
 Considering the climate being influenced by a myriad of influences and being a complex, chaotic and well, you know the drift.

-The climate fugitives claim remembered me about the failed prediction that there would be 50 million climate refugees by 2010 (and later just moved the prediction 10 years in time).
+The climate fugitives claim reminded me of the failed prediction that there would be 50 million climate refugees by 2010 (and later just moved the prediction 10 years in time).
 Apparently 11.11.11 managed to somehow find those refugees where the UN failed 😉 By the way, how can he distinguish between climate fugitives and fugitives that flee the country because of political problems, social issues or even natural events?

 Apparently he seem to be sure that all this can be traced back to our emissions and paints those people as victims of climate change.
 The climate change we triggered.
 How can he know whether Adamou would be able to go to school if we hadn’t emit so much CO2 in the atmosphere?
 Or whether Rose and Simon could have kept their herd?